WHOIGit/domdb/README.md

 The manuscript is available here: http://dx.doi.org/10.1016/j.marchem.2015.06.012.

-The wiki at describes how to use the software.
+The wiki describes how to install and use the software.